TechWise-Code/TechWise-Code/README.md

 * I regularly publish my LeetCode solutions.
 If you're stuck on a problem, maybe my solution can help.
 Or maybe you can help me improve mine!

-## Outside the Code 📚

-When I'm not coding, I'll be:

-* Lost in a good book.
-* Wrestling with math problems (for fun, I swear!).
-* Probably coding some more...

 Thanks for stopping by!
 Happy coding! 💻✨